RTMecha/BetterLegacy/snapshots.md

 ## Changes
 ### Core
 - Hopefully optimized enableObject modifiers by preventing animation interpolation when it's inactive.
+- Overhauled how homing keyframes work internally.
+They should now act a lot more consistent with other keyframes.
+This also means homing keyframes are no longer considered experimental.
+- Dynamic homing keyframes speed value now allows for above 1.

 ### Editor
 - Hidden objects now save to objects' editor data.